Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

     ```

     `OMP_PROC_BIND` was explicitly set to false to disable the Cray Compilation Environment default behaviour.
-    The masks reported by `omp_Check` cover all hardware threads available to the task in Slurm: Both hardware
+    The masks reported by `omp_check` cover all hardware threads available to the task in Slurm: Both hardware
     threads for the 16 first cores in the multithread case and just the primary hardware thread on the first 16 cores
     in the second case.
 So each OpenMP thread can in principle migrate over all available hardware threads.